The weather over holiday and winter break can be unpredictable! Here are several ideas for spending your days off outside or inside!

 9. Try a new restaurant

-Try one of these 233 highly recommended restaurants, diners, cafes, pubs, bakeries, and bars!
+Try one of these 200+ highly recommended restaurants, diners, cafes, pubs and bakeries.
 Some of these food destinations are well-established, while others are quickly becoming favorites as Rochester’s culinary scene explodes.

 10. Volunteer your time and talent